Unveil your inner Korean!

 Most people go to Everland to take on its challenging rides and attractions, but not many people are aware of the amazing photo opportunities offered in this theme park!
 Thanks to its scenic location, Everland has a bunch of spectacular photo spots just waiting to be photographed!

-Take it from Chi and Gab Gibbs – the sisters dodged the park’s crowds and made their way to Everland’s majestic gardens to take the most Insta-worthy photos in their rented hanboks!
+Take it from Chi and Gab Gibbs – the famous travel sisters dodged the park’s crowds and made their way to Everland’s majestic gardens to take the most Insta-worthy photos in their rented hanboks!

 6. Lotte World